Svintooo/LEShortcutCreator/README.md

 it can autodetect an uninstalled Locale Emulator if `LEShortcutCreator.cmd` is placed in the same directory.

+**IMPORTANT:** Make sure to at least once run `LEInstaller.exe` from Locale Emulator (even if you do not want to have it installed).
+This creates some necessary dll-files that Locale Emulator needs to function.

 ## Usage Instructions
 Either double click `LEShortcutCreator.cmd` to get a Graphical User Interface.
 The interface will let you create shortcuts that uses Locale Emulator.
 Also supports file drag'n'drop.